 These measures demonstrate the flexible approach to the pandemic adopted by EU regulators.
 Unfortunately, at the time of writing, the pandemic still presents significant problems worldwide.
 The long-term effects of the covid-19 crisis on the EU banking sector cannot yet be quantified and will not be fully understood for some time.

 i Key EU institutions

-The Commission represents the interests of the European Union as a whole and has the sole right to propose new EU legislation.
-The Council of the European Union (Council) represents the interests of the individual Member States.
-The European Parliament (Parliament) represents the interests of EU citizens, and is directly elected by them.
+The Commission represents the interests of the EU as a whole and has the sole authority to propose new EU legislation.
+The Council of the European Union (the Council) represents the interests of the individual Member States, while the European Parliament (the Parliament) represents the interests of EU citizens and is directly elected by them.

 ii Legislative procedure

 The Commission, after consultation with interested stakeholders, will put forward a legislative proposal for joint adoption by the Council and the Parliament, which then usually goes through the ordinary legislative procedure (previously known as the co-decision procedure).
-In addition to its role in adopting legislation proposed by the Commission, the Parliament has limited power to request the Commission to submit appropriate proposals on matters on which it considers an EU legislative measure would be appropriate.
+In addition to its role in adopting legislation proposed by the Commission, the Parliament has limited power to request that the Commission submit appropriate proposals on matters in respect of which it considers an EU legislative measure would be appropriate.

 iii Lamfalussy approach to adoption of European financial services legislation

-The 'Lamfalussy approach' is a four-level procedure adopted by the EU for the development and application of financial services legislation that involves the following:
+The 'Lamfalussy approach' is a four-tiered procedure adopted by the EU for the development and application of financial services legislation that involves the following:

-- a legislative act (Level 1): the framework legislation is proposed and adopted under the ordinary legislative procedure.
-Individual articles in that legislation specify where power is delegated to the Commission to adopt Level 2 measures;
+- framework legislation is proposed and adopted under the ordinary legislative procedure as a legislative act.
+Individual articles in that legislation specify where power is delegated to the Commission to adopt Level 2 measures (Level 1);

 - implementing measures drafted and adopted by the Commission, following advice from the specialist committees (Level 2);